 SaaS Marketing Metrics To Die For!

-SaaS marketing companies live and die by metrics because to grow a SaaS company rapidly and in a sustainable way it’s essential to quickly identify the effectiveness of different strategies and if necessary change tact swiftly to survive.
+SaaS marketing companies live and die by metrics.
+To grow a SaaS company rapidly and in a sustainable way it’s essential to quickly identify the effectiveness of different strategies.
+If necessary change tactics swiftly to survive.

 Metrics need to allow you to measure the impact of your strategy and also identify the risks and opportunities associated with a course of action.
 To keep ahead of the competition and minimise churn it is essential to make decisions based upon data rather than just gut instinct.